tibux/sun/README.rst

 How works
 ---------
-Actually read the two dates of ChangeLog.txt files one the server and a local by counting how many packages have been upgraded and rebuilt.
+Actually read the two dates of ChangeLog.txt files one the server and a local by counting how many packages have been upgraded, rebuilt or added.

 Installing
 ----------